World Environment Day 2018: Simple lifestyle hacks for a greener living

 Say no to polyester and synthetic clothes: Most prefer such fabrics for athleisure purposes, but do you know it adds to pollution, harming the environment every time you wash them.
 As known to all, during every wash, clothes release some lint from the fabric, and in such cases, very small pieces of plastic called microfibers.
 They in turn, pollute water bodies and marine life.
 So, replace them with comfortable cotton or khadi fabrics.

+ALSO READ: World Environment Day 2018: India needs to make a collective effort to reduce plastic usage

-Stop using wooden chopsticks and plastic straws: While thousands of trees are cut down to make chopsticks for dinning, plastic straws contribute to most common daily waste.
+Stop using wooden chopsticks and plastic straws: While thousands of trees are cut down to make chopsticks for dining, plastic straws contribute to most common daily waste.
 Swap disposable straws with stainless steel ones, which can be washed and reused just like spoons and forks.
 Many argue bamboo chopsticks are better as no big trees are cut to manufacture them and are eco-friendly, as it’s mostly made from bamboos which are about to die.
 There are also porcelain variant of chopsticks which are quite classy to use.
 Some Chinese innovaters are also trying to make chopstick with recycled hardbound paper.

 Say no to plastic wrapping papers: We all love adorning gifts with nice wrapping papers but the plastic wrappers add to waste in sizeable amount during holiday and wedding season.
-Instead of plastic ones, try to use old paintings of your kid as wrapping paper, it will not only make that drawing sheet into something more but will also add a personal touch.
+Instead of plastic ones, try to use old paintings of your kid as wrapping paper, it will not only make that drawing sheet into something more precious but will also add a personal touch.
 You can also ask your kids to draw on newspapers and make it their canvas for creativity and later use them to make gift bags and send out gifts!

 Stop using paper towels in toilets and kitchen: Study shows using paper towels to clean up is not actually hygienic.
 But more than that, to manufacture such towels, thousands of trees are taken down regularly.
-Swap this habit with water in the toilet as it doesn’t require too much.
-In the kitchen, use old towels instead of paper towel to dry out stuff.
+Swap this habit with water in the toilet.
+Also, in the kitchen, use old towels instead of paper towel to dry out stuff.

+ALSO READ: World Environment Day 2018 theme, slogan: Moving towards a plastic-free future

 Don’t waste rainwater: During summers, we often face water scarcity.
 Save as much as rainwater during monsoon and use it in various household works – from mopping the floors to watering the garden.
 Just keep big buckets or drums in your balcony or terrace and cover it with an old piece of cotton cloth.
 This will sieve the dirt and you can easily use the water for your household chores the next day without even opening your taps!